 The reasons vary, but a Clickfox survey found that 88 percent of respondents valued quality over customer service (72 percent) and price (50 percent).
 Beyond just numbers, you can translate those same customer values into actionable selling practices:

-It’s important to remember that your client looks to you for guidance in addition to expertise.
+It’s important to remember that your client looks to you for guidance.
 As an independent agent, you work for the client, not the insurance company.
 Focus on a client as a person, not just a policy.
 When your client holds the value in the renewal process, you show them a level of quality that’s tough to beat.

 Share Post